bbchallenge/bbchallenge-deciders/README.md

 ## News

+**Update 06/03/22**.
+To improve the reproducibility of the results we have decided to lexicographically sort the main database `all_5_states_undecided_machines_with_global_header`.
+The first `14,322,029` undecided machines (47M time limit exceeded) were lexicographically sorted independently of the next `74,342,035` undecided machines (12k space limit exceeded).
+All indices files have been updated according to this order.

-**Update 05/02/22**.
+**Update 05/03/22**.
 1 664 machines were decided by re-running the translated-cyler decider with higher parameters.
 Indeed we had discovered some more translated cyclers in the remaning undecided machines, such as machine #`36 496 615`.
 As of this day there remains **2 322 122** undecided machines in the database.

 **Update 09/02/22**.
 1 253 418 machines were decided thanks to the backward-reasoning decider:
 [https://github.com/bbchallenge/bbchallenge-deciders/tree/main/decider-backward-reasoning](https://github.com/bbchallenge/bbchallenge-deciders/tree/main/decider-backward-reasoning).
 As of this day there remains **2 323 786** undecided machines in the database.